mthiobane/Election_Analysis/README.md

   * Raymon Anthony Doane: received 3.1% of the vote and 11,606 number of votes

 * The candidate that won the election, and its vote count, and  percentage of the total votes?
-Winner of the election is Diana DeGette who received 73.8% of the vote and 272,892 number of votes
+  * The Winner of the election is Diana DeGette who received 73.8% of the vote and 272,892 number of votes

 ## Election-Audit Summary